Stable measurement-induced Floquet enriched topological order

 On the other hand, when $p_M>p_M^c$, there is no percolating path, and hence each cycle consists of only disconnected finite-size patches of measurements.
 Since such measurements cannot access logical information, the $e-m$ exchange vanishes in the non-percolating phase.
 The percolation picture also explains why $G_0$ vanishes at $p_M\,{=}\,p_M^c$(Fig.~\ref{G_t}d).
 At criticality, there is a finite chance of forming a percolating cluster whose boundary is also percolating around the torus.
-Color-wise measurement of the links inside such a cluster would effectively measure the logical $f$-string that goes along the boundary of that cluster.
-This is closely related to the difficulty with defining the Floquet code with open boundary conditions, as it is known that a naive implementation would result in the measurement of logical information in each cycle~\cite{Hastings2021,haah2022boundaries}.
-In fact, at the critical point, the circuit over one cycle can perform one of these transformations, each with finite probability: (i) doing nothing, (ii) exchanging $e$ and $m$, or measuring a $f-$loop along the (iii) $x-$direction, (iv) $z-$direction, or (v) $xz-$direction.
-The result is a multi-channel Markovian process that we show in the inset of Fig.~\ref{G_t}(b) and explain in more detail in the SM~\cite{SM}.
+The result is a Markovian process that we show in the inset of Fig.~\ref{G_t}(b) and explain in more detail in the SM~\cite{SM}.
 We note that the Markovian nature is lifted if red rounds are imperfect so that errors persist from one cycle to the next and accumulate with time.
 This is the case of the transition along the $p_S$ axis in Fig.~\ref{phasediagram}(d).
 Another option is to introduce $M-$errors to red rounds.
 Both transitions are controlled by the 3D percolation universality \cite{SM}, signifying the extension along the time direction.